prabudhd2003/SudokuSolver/README.md

 In this project I have built a Real-Time Sudoku Solver.
-It is a Java-based application that visually solves Sudoku puzzles using a graphical user interface (GUI).
+It is a Java-based application that visually solves Sudoku puzzles using a graphical user interface (GUI)

 https://github.com/user-attachments/assets/c65ad600-cbef-4625-9042-c9bbc37ddf0b